fedbiomed/fedbiomed/docs/user-guide/nodes/configuring-nodes.md

 !!! note "Note"
     These basic configurations are created automatically using default values.
     While it is possible to manually edit the configuration files, some parameters may become incompatible upon doing so; such as [server]/host and [server]/pem since the latter depends on the former.
-    It is therefore strongly adviced to rely on the dedicated scripts for configuration creation and refresh, namely : `fedbiomed_run configuration create` and `fedbiomed_run configuration create`; whose options are described above.
+    It is therefore strongly adviced to rely on the dedicated script for configuration creation and refresh, namely `fedbiomed_run configuration create` whose options are described above.

 ## Environment for Nodes